Pre-existing disease in pregnancy: Candidal vulvovaginitis

 In pregnancy, changes in the levels of female sex hormones, such as estrogen, make a woman more likely to develop candidal vulvovaginitis.
 During pregnancy, the Candida fungus is more prevalent (common), and recurrent infection is also more likely.
 There is no clear evidence that treatment of asymptomatic candidal vulvovaginitis in pregnancy reduces the risk of preterm birth.
 Candidal vulvovaginitis in pregnancy should be treated with intravaginal clotrimazole or nystatin for at least 7 days.

 Bacterial vaginosis

 Bacterial vaginosis is an imbalance of naturally occurring bacterial flora in the vagina.
 Bacterial vaginosis occurring during pregnancy may increase the risk of pregnancy complications, most notably premature birth or miscarriage.
 However, this risk is small overall and appears more significant in women who have had such complications in an earlier pregnancy.

 Valvular heart disease

-In case of valvular heart disease in pregnancy, the maternal physiological changes in pregnancy confer additional load on the heart and may lead to complications.
+In the case of valvular heart disease in pregnancy, the maternal physiological changes in pregnancy confer additional load on the heart and may lead to complications.

 In individuals who require an artificial heart valve, consideration must be made for deterioration of the valve over time (for bioprosthetic valves) versus the risks of blood clotting in pregnancy with mechanical valves with the resultant need of drugs in pregnancy in the form of anticoagulants.